+First Time Student

-First Time Student: Anyone applying to The King's University who has graduated from high school/home school, or earned GED certification and has gained less than 12 hours of college coursework.
+Anyone applying to The King's University who has graduated from high school/home school, or earned GED certification, and has not gained any college level credit.
+Students who earned any college credits before graduating from high school (dual enrollment,) and students who attended college for the first time in the summer prior to their first academic fall term at TKU are also considered first-time students.

-- High school or home school diploma and minimum GPA of 2.5 or earned equivalency through the General Education Development (GED). - Final official transcript from diploma issuing high school, copy of official home school transcript, or official GED certification.
-If applicant has not graduated high school during the application process, an in-progress high school transcript is required for admission; a final official high school transcript is then required prior to enrollment. - Transcript of official SAT or ACT scores sent from issuing organization.
+- High school or home school transcript (minimum grade point average, GPA, of 2.5). - Final official transcript from diploma issuing high school, copy of official home school transcript, or official General Educational Development (GED) certification.
+If applicant has not graduated high school during the application process, an in-progress high school transcript is required for admission; a final official high school transcript is then required prior to the start of courses. - Official SAT, ACT or CLT scores sent from issuing organization.